Roypic/Roypic.github.io/_pages/about.md

 ---

-Hi, I am a second year master student in Artificial Intelligence at  University of Zurich.
-Ready to pursue my Ph.D at University of Bern focus on MLLM.
+Hi, I am a first year Ph.D student at University of Bern (ARTORG) supervised by Prof.Mauricio Reyes.
 My currently research interests are medical imaging analysis and computer vision.
 I received B.Eng. degree in School of Computer Science at Sichuan University (2022).

 News
 ======